The Silent Land

 The Silent Land is a horror fantasy novel by English writer Graham Joyce.
 It was first published in the United Kingdom in November 2010 by Victor Gollancz Ltd, and in March 2011 in the United States by Doubleday.
 It is about a young married couple who are buried by an avalanche while skiing in the French Pyrenees.
 They free themselves, but find the world around them silent and devoid of people.

 The Silent Land was generally well received by critics.
-It was nominated for the 2011 World Fantasy Award for Best Novel, the August Derleth Award for Best Novel, and the Shirley Jackson Award.
+It was nominated for the 2011 World Fantasy Award for Best Novel, the British Fantasy Award for Best Novel (August Derleth Award), and the Shirley Jackson Award.
 The book was translated into French by Louise Malagoli as Au cœur du silence, and published in February 2016 by Éditions Gallimard.

 Plot introduction

 Jake and Zoe, a young married couple, are buried by an avalanche while skiing near the fictional ski resort town of Saint-Bernard-en-Haut in the French Pyrenees.
 They manage to free themselves and return to the town, but find it silent and deserted.
 They assume it has been evacuated because of the avalanche, but are soon disturbed by strange observations.
 Time appears to have stopped: candles do not burn down, food in the hotel kitchen remains fresh.
 They also find they cannot leave the town or communicate with the outside world.
 The couple deduces that they died in the avalanche and are stuck on their own in an afterlife.